 Yun-Fei Ji was born in 1963 in Beijing, China.
 He earned his BFA from the Central Academy of Fine Arts, Beijing and his MFA from the University of Arkansas at Fayetteville in Fayetteville, Arkansas.
 In 2005, Ji was Artist-in-residence at Yale University where he conducted extensive research with the institution’s scholars.
 He received the 2006 American Academy Prix de Rome Fellowship and Residency and was the 2007 Artist-in-residence at the Parasol Unit Foundation for Contemporary Art in London.
-Ji has been the subject of solo museum exhibitions at the Cleveland Museum of Art, OH; The Paul and Lulu Hilliard Museum of Art, University of Louisiana, Lafayette, LA; The University Museum of Contemporary Art, UMASS Amherst, MA; Contemporary Art Museum, St. Louis; the Rose Museum at Brandeis University, Waltham; the Peeler Art Center, DePauw University, Greencastle; the Institute of Contemporary Art, University of Pennsylvania, Philadelphia, the Ullens Center for Contemporary Art, Beijing, China; the Ruth and Elmer Wellin Museum of Art, Hamilton College, Clinton; and the Honolulu Museum of Art, Honolulu.
+Major solo exhibitions include Ji Yun-Fei: Last Days of Village Wen at the Cleveland Museum of Art; Yun-Fei Ji: The Intimate Universe at the Ruth and Elmer Wellin Museum of Art at Hamilton College, which traveled to the Honolulu Museum of Art (2016); and Yun-Fei Ji: Waterworks at the Ullens Center for Contemporary Art in Beijing, China (2013).
+Ji has been the subject of further solo exhibitions at the Paul and Lulu Hilliard Museum of Art, University of Louisiana, Lafayette, LA; the University Museum of Contemporary Art, UMASS Amherst, MA; Contemporary Art Museum, St. Louis; the Rose Museum at Brandeis University, Waltham; the Peeler Art Center, DePauw University, Greencastle; and the Institute of Contemporary Art, University of Pennsylvania, Philadelphia.